 Each academic year, volunteer spouses of USAWC students (U.S. & International) produce a Spouse Project that contributes to the family readiness body of knowledge based on their senior spouse experience.
-If you are interested in being a part of the AY19 voluntary Student Spouse Project, you are highly encouraged to attend the project organization meeting sponsored by the USAWC Military Family Program.
-If you have any questions regarding the Spouse Project, contact the MFP Director.
+If you are interested in being a part of the AY 20 Student Spouse Project, you are highly encouraged to attend the project organization meeting sponsored by the USAWC Military Family Program.
+If you have any questions or ideas for the upcoming AY 20 Spouse Project, contact the MFP Director.

 Examples of prior Spouse Projects are provided below: